2015 Pakistan Day Parade

-Pakistan Day Parade 2015 was a military parade held on 23 March 2015 to commemorate 75 years since the Lahore Resolution of 1940.
+Pakistan Day Parade 2015 was a military parade held on 23 March 2015 in Islamabad, Pakistan to commemorate 75 years since the Lahore Resolution of 1940.
 The parade was held after gap of 7 years because of growing wave of terrorism, however the decision to hold the parade was held after the launch of a mass anti-terrorism operation by the Pakistan Army.
 It was widely seen as a rather successful attempt to boost the self-confidence to general public.

 Overview

 The three-hour parade featured all three service branches, the Army, Navy, and Air Force – including the army's strategic command force, which administers land-based nuclear weapons arsenal.
 The parade featured nuclear-capable and conventional missiles, indigenously manufactured tanks, and a squadron of JF-17 Thunder fighter jets along with Pakistan's first locally manufactured armed unmanned aerial vehicle.
-It was overseen by Mamnoon Hussain and Nawaz Sharif.
+It was overseen by President of Pakistan Mamnoon Hussain and Prime Minister of Pakistan Nawaz Sharif.

-The parade was welcomed by national media outlets, Dawn called the parade as a 'highly anticipated' event while Pakistan Today called the event as crucial to refreshing nation's patriotism.
+The parade was welcomed by national media outlets.
+Dawn called the parade as a 'highly anticipated' event, while Pakistan Today called the event as crucial to refreshing nation's patriotism.
 Indian news outlet NDTV joined Reuters in calling the parade as sending a message to neighboring India.
 The Guardian called the revival of the military parade after a seven-year marking a further step in the rehabilitation of the army after a dismal period.
-An opinion piece in The New York Times highlighted the fact that Chinese President Xi Jinping didn't attend the event.